You are here: Internet For Lawyers> Online MCLE (Continuing Legal Education)> Online Law Practice Management & General MCLE Quizzes

-Online Law Practice Management & General Participatory & Self-Study MCLE Quizzes
+Online Law Practice Management & General Self-Study MCLE Quizzes

-Internet For Lawyers offers the following online PARTICIPATORY & SELF-STUDY MCLE quizzes for California Attorneys and Paralegals seeking to fulfill their "General" or "Law Practice Management" minimum continuing legal education requirement.
+Internet For Lawyers offers the following online SELF-STUDY MCLE quizzes for California Attorneys and Paralegals seeking to fulfill their "General" or "Law Practice Management" minimum continuing legal education requirement.

-New York, Arizona and West Virginia attorneys may also claim MCLE credit when completing these quizzes.
+New York and Arizona attorneys may also claim MCLE credit when completing these quizzes.
 (See below for more information.)

 There are three web sites that offer free access to searchable databases of the United States Code (U.S.C.).